Haofan-W/Fetch-Code-Exercise-Moblie/README.md

 # Fetch-Code-Exercise-Moblie

 ## Overview
-ItemListApp is a simple Android application written in Kotlin that retrieves and displays a list of items from a remote JSON API.
+This is a simple Android application written in Kotlin that retrieves and displays a list of items from a remote JSON API.
 The app groups the items by "listId," sorts the results by "listId" and then by "name," and filters out items with blank or null names.

 ## Features
 Fetches data from https://fetch-hiring.s3.amazonaws.com/hiring.json

 Display this list of items to the user based on the following requirements:

-*Display all the items grouped by "listId"
+Markup : *Display all the items grouped by "listId"
          *Sort the results first by "listId" then by "name" when displaying.
          *Filter out any items where "name" is blank or null.

 The final result should be displayed to the user in an easy-to-read list.